caneledip/ku-polls/README.md

-# Web Polls for Kasetsart University
+# KU-polls

 An application for conducting a poll or survey with multiple-choice questions, written in Python using Django.
 It is based on the [Django tutorial project][django-tutorial], and adds additional functionality.

-A polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).
+A polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th) year 2023.

 ## Requirements